-Maroi African Safaris use only highly qualified and experienced professional hunters with numerous years of dangerous game experience.
+Maroi African Hunting Safaris use only highly qualified and experienced professional hunters with numerous years of dangerous game experience and various South African Hunting Safaris knowlegde.
 All of our professional hunters have been licensed through top accredited agents.
-With a vast knowledge of animal behaviour and trophy judgement they will make it their quest to harvest you the best possible trophies giving you a world class safari experience.
+With a vast knowledge of animal behaviour and trophy judgement they will make it their quest to harvest you the best possible trophies giving you a world class South African Hunting Safari experience.
 Combined with the help of a seasoned driver and tracker, who has spent years mastering this difficult and complicated craft, together they form an integral part of a great team, making sure that your chances of success are as high as possible.

 Section 73 of the South African Firearms Control Act , 2000 (Act No 60/2000) determine that no person may import into or take in-transit through South Africa any firearms or ammunition without a temporary import or in-transit permit issued in terms of the said Act.